Bespoke Luxury Design: Chester Square

 A twenty-five-foot-high light well, formed in the center runs through the core from the basement up through to the first floor.
 A skylight at the top, forming part of the terrace floor, shines natural light through to interior windows and on down here to the lowest level.
 The space features a wall covered with green ivy to bring a sense of the outdoors into the rooms that open to it.
 The area at the bottom of the light well serves as the home gym/yoga room.

-Two bedrooms with en-suite bathrooms are included down here for a total of eight.
-They are intended for staff quarters along with a separate staff kitchen and a convenient side entrance.
+Two bedrooms with en-suite bathrooms down here bring the total to eight.
+The designers included these to serve as staff quarters along with a separate staff kitchen and a convenient side entrance.
 Here, one of the bedrooms serves as a spa treatment room.

 The home’s configuration allows for two spacious full-floor master bedroom suites up on the second and third floor.
 Both bedrooms lead through bespoke dressing areas to large marble bathrooms.
 The home’s bespoke luxury design is very apparent in the bedrooms.
 The bed’s design integrates with the entire wall it extends from with upholstered and mirrored walls, built-in side cabinetry and side closets with upholstered doors.
 Across the room, more upholstered closets flank a central integrated writing or dressing nook.
 The beds finish with custom bedding and automated tailored draperies open and close at the touch of a button.